Reports of slow email activation emails

 I wouldn't mention it but it makes it impossible for me if someone just registered 5 minutes ago (in which case I'd advise that they give the emails a chance to work through the spam filters.

-#15 Updated by Boone Gorges 8 months ago
+#15 Updated by Boone Gorges about 1 year ago

 Hi Marilyn - I don't see a screenshot, but I'm looking at the Unconfirmed page now.
 It appears that the times there are in UTC.
 NYC is currently UTC-4, which means that, eg, 2018-08-29 20:18:53 UTC is 2018-08-29 16:18:53 EDT, or 4:18pm.
 I don't see a reason to change this behavior as long as the team (mainly you, since you're the one looking at it!) understand that you need to make the UTC conversion.